Pablo Picasso: African art and primitivism: 1907–1909

-Analytic cubism: 1909–1912

 Analytic cubism (1909–1912) is a style of painting Picasso developed with Georges Braque using monochrome brownish and neutral colours.
 Both artists took apart objects and "analyzed" them in terms of their shapes.
 Picasso and Braque's paintings at this time share many similarities.

 In Paris, Picasso entertained a distinguished coterie of friends in the Montmartre and Montparnasse quarters, including André Breton, poet Guillaume Apollinaire, writer Alfred Jarry and Gertrude Stein.
 In 1911, Picasso was arrested and questioned about the theft of the Mona Lisa from the Louvre.
 Suspicion for the crime had initially fallen upon Apollinaire due to his links to Géry Pieret, an artist with a history of thefts from the gallery.
 Apollinaire in turn implicated his close friend Picasso, who had also purchased stolen artworks from the artist in the past.
 Afraid of a conviction that could result in his deportation to Spain, Picasso denied having ever met Apollinaire.
 Both were later cleared of any involvement in the painting's disappearance.